l-vamsi-krishna/myBlogBackup/clfs7ozux000309mh7xnfaz1t.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679983658942/ed49b1bb-6d7f-4f1b-a179-0ca98e8a2b13.png align="center")

-Once the plugin is deployed, Create new connected system, search and select OpenAI connected system.
+Once the plugin is deployed, Create a new connected system, search and select OpenAI connected system.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679984442229/8894552b-f77a-49d0-b21a-f0c71396ec03.png align="center")

 Enter the API key generated from step 2.
-Organization field is optional and can be left blank and save the connected System.
+The organization field is optional and can be left blank and save the connected System.

 Step 4: Create integration.

-Create integration object and select the OpenAI connected system created in step 3.
+Create an integration object and select the OpenAI connected system created in step 3.

 Select the Operation as "Open AI (Reads Data)" and select the Endpoint.